-Note: New belts usually lose some tension during initial operation and should be re-checked during the first few days of operation.
+- Note: New belts usually lose some tension during initial operation and should be re-checked during the first few days of operation.
 Always tension the belts according to the specifications of the belt manufacturer.
-Excessive tension can induce unnecessary loading on the blower bearings, while extreme over-tensioning may cause the shaft to break as a result of fatigue.
+Excessive tension can induce unnecessary loading on the blower bearings, while extreme over-tensioning may cause the shaft to break as a result of fatigue. - 1.
+Turn on the cooling water supply.